March 1923

 Macardle (1998), pg 51; Doyle (2008), pg 284

 Mulcahy writes to Cosgrave resigning from the Army Council because of the implications of the setting up of the Council of Defence.
-Rest of Army Council (Chief-of-Staff Sean MacMahon; Adj-Gen Gearoid O’Sullivan and QM-Gen Sean O’Murthuile) also submits resignation.
-Cosgrave persuades Mulcahy to withdraw his resignation and on 9th April orders the Army Council to carry on with its duties.
-However, the Council of Defence goes ahead.
+Rest of Army Council (Chief-of-Staff Sean MacMahon; Adj-Gen Gearoid O’Sullivan and QM-Gen Sean O’Murthuile) also submits their resignations.

 Hopkinson (1988), pg 227; Valiulis (1985), pg 29

 An anti-Treaty army man (Jack Fleming from Tralee) is captured and brought to Ballymullen Barracks in Tralee, Co.
 Kerry.
 During the night, he is brought to the prison a short distance away and killed.
-(Doyle says 29th.)

 Macardle (1998), pgs 51-52; Doyle (2008), pg 184